Nickel5-Inc/Gaia/gaia/miner/MINER.md

 The miner must return the following to the Validator for evaluation:

-- **Predicted DST Value**: The miner’s predicted DST index for the next hour.
+- **Predicted DST Value**: The miner's predicted DST index for the next hour.
-- **Timestamp (UTC)**: The UTC timestamp of the last observation used in the prediction, ensuring it’s standardized.
+- **Timestamp (UTC)**: The UTC timestamp of the last observation used in the prediction, ensuring it's standardized.

 ---